 At our November Alumni Reunion, we announced the winners to our two alumni awards.
-Congratulations to Prof. Chris Gill, who is awarded the Alumni Award of Distinction, and Dr. Shuai Sherry Zhao, who has been awarded the Young Alumnus Award!
+Congratulations to Dr. Alison Ewart, who is awarded the Alumni Award of Distinction, and Dr. Julian West, who has been awarded the Young Alumnus Award!

 This award recognizes an alumnus whose accomplishments are of such excellence that they provide inspiration and leadership to students and other alumni.
 The recipient has shown significant leadership either in their professional career and/or community service.

 Alison Ewart was appointed as the Dean for the Centre of Research and Innovation at Fanshawe College in London, Ontario in 2021.
 In this role she oversees the applied research activities for the college, focusing on building partnerships with companies and organizations to support their research agendas and contribute to the economic development of the region, while simultaneously building research capacity within the college.
 Prior to coming to Fanshawe, Alison spent 13 years working at Mitacs, where she held numerous roles before becoming Vice-President, Programs.
 As Vice-President, she led a large team in the design, development, and implementation of Mitacs’ suite of programs including two innovative postdoctoral fellowship programs, the Mitacs Elevate Program (2010) and the Mitacs Canadian Science Policy Fellowship (2016).
 Alison was a member of the Mitacs senior leadership team that grew the organization from 30 people to over 300 people during her tenure, resulting in access for thousands of graduate students and postdocs to research internships and fellowships with companies and non-profit organizations across Canada.